MafiaKiller404/homepage/README.md

 # About Homepage
-Homepage is a script for styling yous termux homepage
+Homepage is a script for styling your termux homepage